 - Unit 5 (Modules 10, 11, and 12): Human-Environment Interactions--Limitations

-Required Text and Materials
+Required text and materials

-- Norton, W., & Mercier, M. Human geography (9th ed.).
-Don Mills, ON: Oxford University Press, 2016.
+- Norton, W., & Mercier, M. (2019).
+Human geography (10th ed.).
+Don Mills, ON:

-Type: ISBN: 978-0-19-901955-7
+Type: Textbook ISBN: 978-0-19-903293-8.

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the "mail" tool in the Learning Environment or by phone.
-You will receive the necessary contact information when you start your course.
+Students will receive the necessary contact information at the start of the course.